 Protect ocean health and harness the value of the ocean in a sustainable way

-of Earth’s surface is covered by ocean, and is an increasingly critical source of both renewable and non-renewable resources
+of Earth’s surface is covered by the ocean, an increasingly critical source of both renewable and non-renewable resources

-in goods and services each year is generated by the ocean.
-It provides food, jobs and livelihoods to over three billion people.
+in goods and services each year is generated by the ocean

 of carbon dioxide emissions have been absorbed by the ocean